NLM-Reproducibility-Project/Repro_PMID_29940028/README.md

-# Repro_PMID_29940028
+# Repro_PMID_29795788
-Reproducing An optimized methodology for whole genome sequencing of RNA respiratory viruses from nasopharyngeal aspirates
+Reproducing Viromic Analysis of Wastewater Input to a River Catchment Reveals a Diverse Assemblage of RNA Viruses